Class: Array

 #to_h(&blk) ⇒ Object

-Returns the result of interpreting aray as an array of [key, value] pairs.
+Returns the result of interpreting array as an array of [key, value] pairs.
 If a block is given, it should return [key, value] pairs to construct a hash.

 [[:foo, :bar], [1, 2]].to_h